-It is a great side dish which can accompany many entrees and will satisfy the tastes of many irrespective if a soft food diet is required.
+This is a soft, creamy and delish side dish which can accompany many entrees and will satisfy the tastes of many!

 3 sweet potatoes